JAKE HUNTER MAURER: 10/15/11

 17 Point BUCK

-What a special day for a 17 year old young man from
+What a special day for a 17 year old young man from Bergen,

 NY.
 This is a day that will be burned into his memory forever.